thewpcommunitycollective/programs/README.md

 ## Contributing

+The WPCC welcomes and encourages collaboration from individuals and organizations aligned with our mission and values.
+Contribution to the public repositories of The WP Community Collective are open to the public.
+All engagement with and contributions to these respositories are subject to the policies outlined in [The WPCC Code of Conduct](https://www.thewpcommunitycollective.com/about/code-of-conduct/).

-The WP Community Collective supports open participation in its programs.
-To get involved of learn more:
+To get involved or learn more:

 - [Visit our website] (https://www.thewpcommunitycollective.com/)
 - [Join The WPCC] (https://www.thewpcommunitycollective.com/join/)

-Contribution to the public repositories of The WP Community Collective are open to the public.
-All engagement with and contributions to these respositories are subject to the policies outlined in [The WPCC Code of Conduct](https://www.thewpcommunitycollective.com/about/code-of-conduct/).

----

 For questions or inquiries, contact [info@thewpcommunitycollective.com](mailto:info@thewpcommunitycollective.com).